TAE50116 DIPLOMA OF VOCATIONAL EDUCATION and TRAINING

 The most important thing is to contact us if your enrolment isn’t working out as you had planned, so that we can offer you the best support options as and when you need them.

 What will it cost me?

 6-month enrolment $2,500

 If your program requires the textbook, Professional Training & Assessment ($130.00) then you may need to purchase this.
 This will be determined once the Personal Learning Plan process has been completed.
 About 5% of students will require it.

-If you have not finished the course within 6 or 12 months (depending on your enrolment period) you can purchase an extension.
+If you have not finished the course within 6 months, you can purchase an extension.

 - 1 week $75